asfarley/NaSchr4Way/readme.md

 4-Way Intersection Simulation based on Nagel-Schreckenberg traffic model
 ------------------------------------------------------------------------

-This MATLAB/Octave script contains a simulation model of a 4-way intersection based on the Nagel-Schreckenberg single lane traffic model.
-This script extends the NaSChr model to provide rules for vehicles passing through a signalized 4-way intersection.
+This MATLAB/Octave script contains a simulation model of a 4-way intersection based on the Nagel-Schreckenberg (NaSchr) single lane traffic model.
+This script extends the NaSchr model to provide rules for vehicles passing through a signalized 4-way intersection.
 The intersection allows the possibility of left and right turns for a total of 12 possible movements from each approach to each exit.

 In order to see results, run the `InterSimSingleRun.m` script.